A stay at The Grove

 There was nothing to disturb the peace of my morning stroll around the 300 acres of Hertfordshire countryside which surround luxury hotel The Grove Watford; nothing, that is, until a helicopter suddenly swooped down and landed on the immaculate lawn just outside the main building.

 Owned by the Ralph Trustees, the privately-owned family group which also owns the Athenaeum and Runnymede hotels, The Grove hotel and spa used to be the family seat of the Earls of Clarendon before becoming, over the decades, a gardening school, health centre, riding school and a girls’ boarding school.

 It was even the secret HQ for the London, Midland & Scottish Railway during the war and was bought by its current owners in 1996 who rescued it from near ruins.

 Opened as a hotel in 2004, The Grove now attracts a rather well-heeled clientele, with the vast car park full of the more expensive type of car – Jaguars, Daimlers and even a Rolls-Royce could be seen next to my rather more humble Fiat 600.
-It also has its own 7,152 yard championship course which has played host to the likes of Tiger Woods, and its popular luxury spa, Sequoia.
+It also has its own 7,152 yard championship course which has played host to the likes of Tiger Woods, and the Grove hotel spa, Sequoia.

 Once we’d checked into our family room – twin beds as requested, two children’s beds, our own private patio, a big bathroom with roll-top bath and separate shower, and a box of delights for the kids including books, games and a monster truck – we headed straight off out again, clutching our two maps (yes, The Grove is pretty big) to find the Walled Garden, a separate ‘holiday-within-a-holiday’ place to make us feel like we’d travelled far more than a mile or so from our home.